digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   reason, once a LF 1.16+ DAR has been uploaded with its main package having a specific package-name/package-version, this relationship cannot be overridden.
-Hence, uploading a DAR with different content for the same name/version as an existing DAR on the participant will lead to a rejection with error code KNOWN_DAR_VERSION.
+Hence, uploading a DAR with different content for the same name/version as an existing DAR on the participant leads to a rejection with error code KNOWN_DAR_VERSION.

 Validate the DAR against a running participant node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Starting with 2.9, you can validate your DAR against the current participant node state, without uploading it to the participant in case of success.
-This is possible via the ``PackageManagementService.validateDar`` Ledger API endpoint and allows participant node operators to first check the DAR before uploading it.
+Starting with 2.9 you can validate your DAR against the current participant node state without uploading it to the participant via the ``PackageManagementService.validateDar`` Ledger API endpoint.
+This allows participant node operators to first check the DAR before uploading it.

 This operation is also available via the Canton Admin API and Console: